- Main Menu

 Why is Azure monitoring important?

-Azure monitoring is able to synthesize multiple facets of information, show how they are all connected, and help eradicate issues quickly.
-It also alerts you to configuration alterations and performance exceptions.
-It also has the power to convert data logs into easily workable charts or graphs that will help your team convey their findings.
+Azure monitoring enables you to detect, diagnose, and correct vast amounts of issues in a timely way.
+Whether you want to glance over the big picture or if you need to examine a specific area of concern, Azure monitoring has the ability to synthesize multiple facets of information, show how they are all connected, and help eradicate issues quickly.
+It also alerts you to configuration alterations and performance exceptions, and has the power to convert data logs into easily workable charts or graphs that will help your team convey their findings.

 By doing this, you are able to compare performance over time and anticipate new trends that may help your enterprise by using Azure monitoring.
-The logs and metric data that are generated from Azure can save you valuable time, money, and resources.
+The logs and metric data that are generated can save you valuable time, money, and resources.

 What are Azure monitoring tools?

-Azure monitoring tools systematically organize services and generate logs from across many different Azure services.
+These monitoring tools systematically organize services and generate logs from across many different Azure services.
 This creates an easy-to-navigate centralized space to provide visibility and deliver metrics for applications that do not necessarily utilize only a traditional on-premises server.

 Azure monitoring tools maintain the efficiency and safety of your apps.
 They detect problems in the infrastructure and applications.
 They locate congestion and gather data on many diverse activities.

-By incorporating Azure monitoring tools into your repertoire, you can quickly identify problems, slowdowns, and issues related to heavy traffic, as well as, locate technological breakdowns.
+By incorporating these monitoring tools into your repertoire, you can quickly identify problems, slowdowns, and issues related to heavy traffic, as well as, locate technological breakdowns.
 You can use these automation tools to collect, map and envision specific data in real-time.
 All of this leads to a lower MTTR and can lead to many more satisfied customers.